 4445 APPLICABLE TO SPECIFIC SERVICES 01-97

-NOTE: HCFA exercises its authority to require that any waiver elements (e.g., services, eligibility criteria, fiscal data, etc.) approved in the original waiver request but subsequently determined to be impermissible under the statute or regulations be appropriately modified or deleted from the request prior to granting .
+NOTE: HCFA exercises its authority to require that any waiver elements (e.g., services, eligibility criteria, fiscal data, etc.) approved in the original waiver request but subsequently determined to be impermissible under the statute or regulations be appropriately modified or deleted from the request prior to granting renewal.
 Therefore, the standards applied by HCFA in reviewing renewal requests do not differ significantly from that currently applied to initial waiver requests.

 You may submit an entire copy of your waiver to request renewal of the program.
 However, this may delay consideration of the request.
 In situations where the waiver has been subject to amendments or was substantially revised during the initial approval process, HCFA may require submission of the entire waiver renewal proposal if it believes the approved waiver document has become unacceptably complex due to multiple revisions.

-.
-Content of Subsequent Waiver Renewal Requests.--Requests for second and subsequent renewals of waiver programs must contain the same information as an initial request.
+E. Content of Subsequent Waiver Renewal Requests.--Requests for second and subsequent renewals of waiver programs must contain the same information as an initial request.
 (See §§4442-4442.11.)
 Because second and subsequent renewals will take place at 5 year intervals, it is necessary that you submit the entire waiver proposal to assure that the waiver file accurately represents all revisions and amendments to the program which have taken place.
 You are exempt from this requirement on second and subsequent renewals if the renewal contains no changes to the approved waiver and no amendments have been made since the waiver was initially approved.

 4445.
 HOME AND COMMUNITY-BASED SERVICES - AMENDMENTS

 A. When an Amendment Is Required.--An amendment is required when a change in a waiver results in the waiver document no longer accurately reflecting the policies and procedures in the approved waiver document.
+The amendment usually must be approved by HCFA prior to the implementation of the proposed change.
+However, there are instances where amendments may be approved with a retroactive effective date as far back as the beginning of the waiver year in which it is submitted.
+Some examples of such situations would be revisions to the cost estimates, deletion of a waiver service, or compliance with revised State rules or regulations.

 B. Submission.--An amendment request is processed like a waiver request.
 (See §4441 for process related instructions.)
 Amendment requests consist of two types: substantive requests and technical requests.